 Research

-They engage in research, scholarship, and creative expression that bridges the University to our communities and serves the common good.
+Graduate students lead and support research, scholarship, and creative expression that bridges the UO and our communities and serves the common good.

 External Fellowships and Awards